deeuu/page/README.md

 ### Binaries and packages (preferred)

-The [release page](https://github.com/deeuu/page) includes binaries for Linux and mac OS as well as `deb` files for Debian / Ubuntu.
+The [release page](https://github.com/deeuu/page/releases) includes binaries for Linux, mac OS and Windows.

 ### Build from source (for development)